Apollo (spacecraft): Spacecraft–lunar module adapter (SLA)

 The spacecraft–LM adapter (SLA), built by North American Aviation (Rockwell), was a conical aluminum structure that connected the service module to the Saturn S-IVB rocket stage.
 It also protected the LM, the service propulsion system engine nozzle, and the launch-vehicle-to-service-module umbilical during launch and ascent through the atmosphere.

 The SLA was composed of four fixed 7 ft panels bolted to the Instrument Unit on top of the S-IVB stage, which were connected via hinges to four 21 ft panels which opened from the top similar to flower petals.

 The SLA was made from 1.7 in aluminum honeycomb material.
-The exterior of the SLA was covered by a thin (0.03–0.2 in) layer of cork and painted white to minimize thermal stresses during launch and ascent.
+The exterior of the SLA was covered by a thin (0.03–0.2 in) layer of cork and painted white to minimize thermal stresses during ascent.

 The service module was bolted to a flange at the top of the longer panels, and power to the SLA multiply-redundant pyrotechnics was provided by an umbilical.
 Because a failure to separate from the S-IVB stage could leave the crew stranded in orbit, the separation system used multiple signal paths, multiple detonators and multiple explosive charges where the detonation of one charge would set off another even if the detonator on that charge failed to function.

 Once in space, the astronauts pressed the 'CSM/LV Sep' button on the control panel to separate the CSM from the launch vehicle.
 Detonating cord was ignited around the flange between the SM and SLA, and along the joints between the four SLA panels, releasing the SM and blowing apart the connections between the panels.
 Dual-redundant pyrotechnic thrusters at the lower end of the SLA panels then fired to rotate them around the hinges at 30–60 degrees per second.

 On all flights through Apollo 7, the SLA panels remained hinged to the S-IVB and opened to a 45-degree angle, as originally designed.
 But as the Apollo 7 crew practiced rendezvous with the S-IVB/SLA containing a dummy docking target, one panel did not open to the full 45 degrees, raising concern about the possibility of collision between the spacecraft and the SLA panels during docking and extraction of the LM in a lunar mission.
+Wally Schirra compared it to the "angry alligator" from Gemini 9.
 This led to a redesign using a spring-loaded hinge release system which released the panels at the 45-degree angle and pushed them away from the S-IVB at a velocity of about 8 kph, putting them a safe distance away by the time the astronauts pulled the CSM away, rotated it through 180 degrees, and came back for docking.